fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 # backup

-## 1 Challange of the Future
+## 1 Challenge of the Future

-- Starts out with: 'the next steve jobs would not build apple' and 'the next bill gates will not build microsoft'.
+- Starts out with: 'the next Steve jobs would not build apple' and 'the next bill gates will not build Microsoft'.
 - 'What important truth do very few people agree with you on'
 - vertical vs horizontal progress

-- his answer: 'most people think that the future of the world will be defined by globalisation, but the truth is that technology matters more.'
+- his answer: 'most people think that the future of the world will be defined by globalization, but the truth is that technology matters more.'
 - small groups necessary, because they can move faster and they need to question everything that was before them
 - own answer: you can create your own circumstances, no free will / less individuality than most are aware of / much more influenced from other people / you also have responsibility for other people / go _one_ path only to become an expert